 The proposed revisions to Planning Code Articles 10 and 11 were drafted by the Historic Preservation Commission (HPC) over the course of a series of hearings held between July and December, 2010.
-The City Attorney's office has reviewed the amendments to both Articles 10 and 11 as drafted by the HPC and has made suggested revisions on the drafts in order to approve them as-to-form.
+The City Attorney's office has reviewed the amendments to both Articles 10 and 11 as drafted by the HPC and has suggested revisions to the drafts in order to approve them as-to-form.
 In addition, on September 7, October 3, October 13, October 17, and October 27, 2011, Supervisor Wiener circulated five Memoranda to the Historic Preservation Commission with proposed further amendments to Articles 10 and 11.
+On December 1, 2011, the Department received a set of proposed amendments by Supervisor Wiener in draft Ordinance-form that incorporated much of what the five memos had proposed.
+Commission considered these amendments as an informational item at their December 8, 2011 public hearing, and is scheduled to make a formal recommendation to the Board of Supervisors at the February 2, 2012 hearing.
+The HPC has not yet considered the proposed amendments transmitted to the Department by Supervisor Wiener on December 1, 2011.